-- 4. Employer's Liability The Authority provides Insurance cover for all employees in schools maintained by the Authority, including volunteers assisting in any work or project organised by the Authority.
+4. Employer's Liability - The Authority provides Insurance cover for all employees in schools maintained by the Authority, including volunteers assisting in any work or project organised by the Authority.
 The insurance will meet the cost of any sum which the Authority or governing body may become legally liable to pay to employees or volunteers as a result of death, injury or illness arising out of or in the course of their employment.
-Basis of cover: Limit £35 million - 5.
-Public Liability The Authority provides Insurance cover to meet the costs of any sums either it or the governing bodies may become legally liable to pay to any third party arising from death, injury, illness or damage to property.
-This would include any such sums which become payable to volunteers.
-It also covers similar legal liabilities which may fall either on volunteers, employers or governors arising out of their work for the Authority or governing body.